throwaway-lamden/rubixdao/README.md

 ### vault

 This is the main SC.
 It handles creating CDPs and closing CDPs as well as auctions for undercollateralized CDPs.
-This contract should be the only contract that can mint DAI.
+This contract should be the only contract that can mint tad.
 The staking contract (`stake.py`) calls this to pay out rewards.
 As well, future contracts can pay stability pool rewards to lMKR holders with `export_rewards()`.

 [Contract](https://github.com/throwaway-lamden/lamden-mkr/blob/main/contracts/vault.py)